This is a bugfix release for the current MySQL Community Server production release family. It replaces MySQL 5.0.45.

 If a stored procedure was created and invoked prior to selecting

-a default database with USE
+a default database with USE, a

 No database selected error occurred.